 Based out of the Turks & Caicos Islands, Tim’s court work is across the Caribbean Region and beyond.
 He has also worked as an advocate and litigator based in Bermuda and the BVI.
 In Bermuda in the immediate aftermath of the 2008 world financial crisis, Tim was heavily involved in the impact of the Lehman collapse followed by the Bernie Madoff ponzi scheme fraud and resulting ‘clawback’ efforts by the Madoff special interest trustee.

 Trustee-related work is a major focus of his practice.
 He is also a long-time Fellow of the Chartered Institute of Arbitrators and experienced arbitral advocate.

-His blend of both offshore and onshore work is unique to the Turks & Caicos Islands and much of the Caribbean Region.
+His blend of both offshore and onshore work is unique to the Turks & Caicos Islands legal profession.
 He regularly provides expert evidence on trustee performance, judgment enforcement issues, as well as corporate and insolvency issues impacting directors’ duties.
-He has appeared for regulators in contested proceedings, as well as appeared as an advocate before regulators in both disciplinary and licence-revocation tribunal hearings.